-Almost two years ago, President Biden’s Executive Order 14208, “Improving the Nation’s Cybersecurity,” .
-This major step toward regulating the software supply chain in the US was spurred by the software supply chain attack on and since underlined by the critical , vulnerability.
+Almost two years ago, President Biden’s Executive Order 14208, “Improving the Nation’s Cybersecurity,” was signed.
+This major step toward regulating the software supply chain in the US was spurred by the software supply chain attack on SolarWinds and since underlined by the critical Log4Shell vulnerability and Spring4Shell vulnerability.
 In addition to countless others that haven’t received press coverage.

-The White House mandate selected the as the governing system for software development within the federal government.
+The White House mandate selected the NIST cybersecurity framework as the governing system for software development within the federal government.
 Crucially, it also applies to any companies selling software to the federal government.

-One key guideline from NIST is to use a (SBOM), which would document an inventory of all third-party components used inside any given application.
+One key guideline from NIST is a new requirement to use a software bill of materials (SBOM), which would document an inventory of all third-party components used inside any given application.
 After all, if you don’t know what software was used to build your software, you can’t address critical software vulnerabilities that are finding their way into major projects.

 But this effort was only a first step in the goal of securing the software supply chain.
 We’re seeing additional regulatory next steps beyond merely gathering SBOMs.